Doesn't everybody have a little ADHD?

 Do you need a diagnosis?

-My own diagnosis came with relief knowing what had been "wrong with me my whole life".
-I like to do things my way and no longer see my challenges as something wrong with me, but understand that wiring differences come with challenges and also some amazing qualities!
+My own diagnosis came as a relief, finally knowing what had been "wrong" with me my whole life.
+I like to do things my way and no longer see my challenges as something "wrong" with me, but instead, I understand that wiring differences come with challenges and also some amazing qualities!

 I later discovered that along with my challenges, I had other traits in common with my tribe such as curiosity, creativity, deep emotional connections, the ability to hyperfocus, take risks, have a strong sense of adventure, and think outside the box to name a few.